 “We’re on top of it, nothing to worry about.”

-If you’re feeling inclined to tell a coworker or supervisor not to worry about something, consider this: they may already know something you don’t.
+If you’re feeling inclined to tell a coworker or supervisor not to worry about something, don't think that these are needless worries, consider this: they may already know something you don’t.
 Some people like to do their worrying in advance.
+They always think of worst case scenarios.
 You may not have all the facts, or the experience, or the intuition.

-“Don’t worry” – it’s designed to be a calming phrase, to help someone relax, often stemming from a combination of optimism, experience, risk management style, or plain old laziness.
+“Don’t worry” or a don't worry synonym – is designed to be a calming phrase.
+To say don't worry about, is intended to help someone relax, often stemming from a combination of optimism, experience, risk management style, or plain old laziness.